 Day 3: Market Square and the Caves and Bats of San Antonio

 With the Papel Picado, or colorful hanging cut-outs, hanging above at the historic Market Square, it is a festive place to stroll.
-Though food is always first and Market Square offer a legendary restaurant.
+Though food is always first and Market Square offers a legendary restaurant.

 Mi Tierra Cafe y Panaderia

-Inside diners get a double dose of decoration with the year-round Christmas decorations and lights mixed with Fiesta decorations.
+Inside, diners get a double dose of decoration with the year-round Christmas decorations and lights mixed with Fiesta decorations.
 It’s a feast for the eyes.

 The Tex-Mex staples on the menu include heuvos rancheros or chilaquiles.
 For the picky eaters, bean and cheese breakfast tacos please most.
-Sweet eaters will want to grab a bag of pan dolce (Mexican baked goods) for a snack.
+Sweet eaters will want to grab a bag of pan dulce (Mexican baked goods) for a snack.

 Located at 218 Produce Row in Market Square.
 Open from 8 a.m. to 10 p.m.
 (11 p.m. on Friday and Saturday).